umass-cs-326/umass-cs-326.github.io/docs/02-information/syllabus.md

 - At the end of the semester Tanya has -2 tokens and their grade is a 90.
 The tokens are applied and their final grade is an 88.
 Tanya is unhappy 😔, but understands.

 You are ultimately responsible for maintaining your token count.
 We will do our best to calculate the number of tokens you have for each assignment.
 However, it may take a few days to do so.

-**Tokens may not be used or gained on in-class exercises or labs.**

 ## Final Grades